-- 1. In accordance with EPA and State regulations, this number represents the 90th percentile value of the sample collected. - The state and EPA require water systems to monitor certain contaminants less than once per year because the concentration is not expected to vary significantly from year to year.
+- 1. After each quarter, a running average is calculated using the preceding 12 months of data.
+The posted amount is the highest running average for the year. - 2.
+The state and EPA require water systems to monitor certain contaminants less than once per year because the concentration is not expected to vary significantly from year to year.
 The date of the last sample collected is as indicated. - 3.
-Number of samples above the action level. - 4.
+In accordance with EPA and State regulations, this number represents the 90th percentile value of the samples collected. - 4.
+Number of samples above the action level. - 5.
 Fluoride is added to the water system to help promote healthy teeth in children.
-The target level is 0.7 ppm. - Unregulated contaminant monitoring helps EPA to determine where certain contaminants occur and whether the Agency should consider regulating those contaminants in the future. - 6.
-This is a Secondary Maximum Contaminant Level (SMCL).
-It is not enforced by the EPA and is not considered a risk to human health at SMCL.
+The target level is 0.7 ppm. - 6.
+The purpose of unregulated contaminant monitoring is to assist the EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted. - 7.
+NCTAMS water system was not required to conduct monitoring of these contaminants.